RebornBeat/BGP-X/hardware/README.md

 - **Iridium Certus 100/350**: Serial modem interface; BGP-X satellite transport driver handles AT commands; GEO latency class (600ms+)
 - **Inmarsat BGAN/FBB**: Similar serial/IP interface; GEO latency class

-**Important**: Commercial satellite services (Starlink, Iridium, Inmarsat, HughesNet, Viasat) provide **internet connectivity over BGP**.
-From BGP-X's perspective, they are clearnet transports — the same clearnet domain as fiber or cellular, just with higher latency.
-They are not a separate mesh routing domain.
-See `satellite_architecture.md` for the full architecture and future vision.

 ---

 ## 8. Firmware and Software